12Starlight/career/dispatchbot_training/weekly_meetings/week_3/02012021_am_9:00_fire_meeting.md

 &nbsp;

-> When pulling up the JSON what exactly where you looking for besides the names of keys?
+> When pulling up the JSON what exactly were you looking for besides the names of keys?
 >
 > ![alt text](./assets/JSON_1.png)
 >